Tsolval/destiny5e/Hunter.md

 Feature | Description | Benefit
 :---|:---|:---
-**Increased&nbsp;Height:** | Upgrades Double Jump to travel to greater height. | Increases your high jump to (3 + dexterity modifier) * 3.
+**Increased Height:** | Upgrades Double Jump to travel to greater height. | Increases your high jump to (3 + dexterity modifier) * 3.
-**Increased&nbsp;Control:** | Upgrades Double Jump for better directional control while in the air. | You can now change direction up to 90 degrees once while in the middle of a jump.
+**Increased Control:** | Upgrades Double Jump for better directional control while in the air. | You can now change direction up to 90 degrees once while in the middle of a jump.
-**Triple&nbsp;Jump:** | Upgrades Double Jump to Triple Jump, allowing you to jump while in the air twice. | You can now long and high jump up to triple the normal distance.
+**Triple Jump:** | Upgrades Double Jump to Triple Jump, allowing you to jump while in the air twice. | You can now long and high jump up to triple the normal distance.
 **Blink:** | Teleport a short distance. | You teleport up to your maximum Double Jump distance.
 You cannot blink through solid obstacles, and you have to be able to see where you are going, but you can Blink over traps, difficult terrain, etc.

 ### Light Pools
 At level 2, you gain access to three pools of Light.
-One supplies power to your special Melee attacks, one empowers your Grenades, and one is used for your Super Ability.
+One supplies power to your special melee attacks, one empowers your grenades, and one is used for your super ability.
 All pools start at 0 Light.
-The Melee pool has a maximum of 20 Light points, the Grenade pool max is 30, and the pool empowering your Super Ability maxes at 50 points.
+The melee pool has a maximum of 20 Light points, the grenade pool max is 30, and the pool empowering your super ability maxes at 50 points.
 During its round, Your ghost distills Light from the environment, enemies you've destroyed, and Orbs of Light you've encountered, and distributes it to your resource pools.
 See the section on Ghosts for more information.

 ### Melee - [Stab](http://destiny-grimoire.info/#Card-301190)
 _With their finely tuned reflexes, Hunters are naturally gifted with knives.
 The make and shape of the perfect knife is a matter of endless debate._

-At level two, you gain access to a special light-enhanced, close-quarters, dagger-based melee attack.
-This melee consumes 20 Light from your Melee resource pool and upgrades a standard melee attack.
-You can use this attack on any enemy within 5 feet to deal 1d8 damage for every Hunter level.
-Add your Dexterity modifier and Proficiency bonus to both the attack and damage rolls.
+At level two, you gain access to a special Light-enhanced, close-quarters, dagger-based melee attack.
+This melee consumes 20 Light from your melee resource pool and upgrades a standard melee attack.
+You can use this attack on any enemy within 5 feet to deal 1d8 for every Hunter level plus your Dexterity modifier damage.
+Add your Dexterity modifier and Proficiency bonus to the attack roll.

 At 5th level, your melee will gain a feature based on your chosen Archetype.
 See the archetype section for options.

 ### Grenade
-At level two, you gain access to a special light-powered grenade.
-These grenades consume 30 light from your Grenade resource pool.
+At level two, you gain access to a special Light-powered grenade.
+These grenades consume 30 Light from your grenade resource pool.
 As an action, a character can throw a grenade at a point up to 60 feet away.
 Each creature within 20 feet of an exploding grenade must make a DC 15 Dexterity saving throw, taking 5d6 Light damage on a failed save, or half as much damage on a successful one (round down).

 At 3rd and 5th level, your grenade is affected by your chosen Archetype.
 See the archetype section for details.

 ### Hunter Archetype
-At level 3, you choose one of the available Archetypes, see below, and gain your chosen Archetype's Super Ability.
-This ability consumes 50 light from your Super resource pool.
+At level 3, you choose one of the available archetypes, see below, and gain your chosen archetype's super ability.
+This ability consumes 50 Light from your super resource pool.

 ### Hunter Paths
 At level 4, you begin walking one of these Hunter's Paths.
 Choose one and gain its benefits.

 Path | Description | Benefit
 :---|:---|:---
-**Path&nbsp;Forgotten:** | Training focused on toughness and speed.           | AC +1, Movement +5
-**Path&nbsp;Forbidden:** | Training focused on battle recovery and speed.     | Movement +5, Recovery -1
-**Path&nbsp;Unknown:**   | Training focused on battle recovery and toughness. | AC +1, Recovery -1
+**Path Forgotten:** | Training focused on toughness and speed.           | AC +1, Movement +5 **Path Forbidden:** | Training focused on battle recovery and speed.     | Movement +5, Recovery -1 **Path Unknown:**   | Training focused on battle recovery and toughness. | AC +1, Recovery -1

 ### Hunter Ways
 At level 4, you begin following one of these Hunter's Ways.
 Choose one and gain its benefits.

 Way | Description | Benefit
 :---|:---|:---
-**Way&nbsp;of&nbsp;the&nbsp;Drifter:**  | Training focused on all attributes. | AC +1, Movement +5, Recovery -1
-**Way&nbsp;of&nbsp;the&nbsp;Fearless:** | Training focused on toughness at all costs.  | AC +2
-**Way&nbsp;of&nbsp;the&nbsp;Nomad:**    | Training focused on maximum battle recovery. | Recovery -2
+**Way of the Drifter:**  | Training focused on all attributes. | AC +1, Movement +5, Recovery -1 **Way of the Fearless:** | Training focused on toughness at all costs.  | AC +2 **Way of the Nomad:**    | Training focused on maximum battle recovery. | Recovery -2

 ### Hunter's Prey
 At 6th level, you gain one of the following features of your choice.

 Feature | Description
 :---|:---
-**Colossus&nbsp;Slayer:** | Your tenacity can wear down the most potent foes.
-When you hit a creature with a weapon Attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
+**Colossus Slayer:** | Your tenacity can wear down the most potent foes.
+When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
 You can deal this extra damage only once per turn.
-**Giant&nbsp;Killer:** | When a Large or larger creature within 5 feet of you hits or misses you with an Attack, you can use your reaction to Attack that creature immediately after its Attack, provided that you can see the creature.
+**Giant Killer:** | When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.
-**Horde&nbsp;Breaker:** | Once on each of your turns when you make a weapon Attack, you can make another Attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.
+**Horde Breaker:** | Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.

 ## Hunter Archetypes
 ### [Gunslinger](http://destiny-grimoire.info/#Card-307040)